lekkodev/react-sdk/README.md

 ## Providers

-Providers setup our react-query client that will be used to store evaluations for use throughout your app.
+Providers setup our React-Query client that will be used to store evaluations for use throughout your app.
 The provider should be wrapped in your App suspense boundary.
 In most cases, an ErrorBoundary would also be needed to capture and handle errors from the provider.

 For Reference: https://tanstack.com/query/v4/docs/react/overview